Connect with others who understand.

 Types of Migraine

-Written by Kelly Crumrin
+Written by Kelly Crumrin and Suzanne Mooney

 Migraine With Aura

-It is rare but possible to experience an aura that is not followed by a migraine attack, known as aura without migraine.
+In some people, migraine aura manifests as a strange smell, a sudden change in personality, or a cognitive disruption such as difficulty speaking.
+Aura usually lasts between five minutes and one hour.
+It is rare but possible to experience an aura that is not followed by a migraine headache, known as aura without migraine.

 Migraine Without Aura